MikroElektronika/mikrosdk_click_v2/clicks/dcmotor17/details.md

 ---
-# DC Motor 17 click
+# DC Motor 17 Click

 DC Motor 17 Click is a compact add-on board that contains a brushed DC motor driver.
 This board features the TC78H660FTG, a dual H Bridge driver for one or two brushed motors that incorporate a DMOS